 In 1996, Patten held his own concerns about the future of Hong Kong, just as Yeung and other pro-democracy activists do today.
 It was Patten’s concerns that led him to set forth the indicators that should be used to measure the success of the handover of Hong Kong.

 The following are former Govern Christopher Patten’s 16 indicators:

-1. Are the Hong Kong civil servants and principal officials trusted by the public?
+1. Are Hong Kong’s civil servants and principal officials trusted by the public?

-2. Can the Hong Kong Government independently formulate budgets?
+2. Can Hong Kong’s government independently formulate budgets?

 3. Can the HKMA (Hong Kong Monetary Authority) manage the Exchange Fund without interference?

 4. Can Hong Kong be truly autonomous in international economic organizations?

 5. Can the Legislative Council operate independently without Beijing’s interference?